 The skills you acquire from the Project Management Graduate Certificate online can be applied to a number of careers and industries.
 According to the U.S. Bureau of Labor Statistics, management, scientific and technical consulting services are expected to grow a staggering 83 percent through 2020, the fastest of any industry, and construction project management positions are anticipated to grow by 17 percent - faster than the average.
 When you factor in that $12 trillion is spent worldwide on fixed capital and infrastructure projects, according to PMI, this master's certificate is a sound investment.

-Important Note: SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI®), and graduates of this program meet the educational requirement needed to take the PMP® exam.
+Important Note: SNHU is a R.E.P. of the PMI, and graduates of this program meet the educational requirement needed to take the PMP exam.
 Project managers are increasingly turning to R.E.P.s for certification training and maintenance.
-PMI® is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
-Students must take the QSO 645: Project Management for PMP® Certification course in order to satisfy the educational requirement needed to take the PMP exam.
+PMI is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
+Students must take the QSO 645: Project Management for PMP Certification course in order to satisfy the educational requirement needed to take the PMP exam.

 The project management graduate program teaches you the concepts, strategies and tools that today's project managers need to be successful.
 The program is taught by practicing business professionals immersed in the field each day.
 They understand what's working, what's not, and what trends and technology on the horizon are likely to affect project managers.

-Your project management degree and certification also help prepare you for the Certified Associate of Project Management and the Project Management Professional certification exams conducted by the Project Management Institute (PMI).
+Your project management degree and certification also help prepare you for the Certified Associate of Project Management and the Project Management Professional certification exams conducted by PMI.

 This is a survey of the mathematical, probabilistic and statistical tools available for assisting in the operation and management of industrial organizations.
 Background preparation: 6 credit hours in mathematics and 3 credit hours in statistics, or the equivalent.